BatthulaVinay/BatthulaVinay/README.md

 ## 🤝 Open to Collaboration
 I’m open to collaborating on:
-- Machine Learning projects
-- Data analysis & visualization
-- Beginner to intermediate AI systems
+- End-to-end ML systems
+- NLP applications
+- FastAPI-based ML services
+- Streamlit dashboards for ML

-If you enjoy learning by building, feel free to connect.
+If you like building real things, feel free to connect.